For many people, financial struggles don’t come from not making enough money. They come from spending too much of it in the wrong places.

 Withdraw cash and divide it between envelopes based on your expected spending.

 Only spend what’s in the envelope.
-No credit cards, no Venmo, no "Buy Now, Pay Later."
+No credit cards, no Venmo, no “Buy Now, Pay Later,” limit use of debit cards.

-💡 Pro Tip: If you prefer digital tracking, apps like Rocket Money, YNAB (You Need a Budget), and Mint automatically categorize your expenses and highlight where you’re overspending.
+**Pro Tip: If you prefer digital tracking, try apps like Rocket Money, YNAB (You Need a Budget), and Mint.
+Itautomatically categorizes your expenses and highlights where you’re overspending.

 Hidden Expenses That Drain Your Money Without You Noticing